-Patient, Member and Research Privacy
+Member Privacy

-We honor the trust that patients, members and research participants place in us by protecting their information.
+We honor the trust that members and employers place in us by protecting their information.

-- Protect the privacy and privacy rights of patients, members and research participants at all times, even after your (or their) affiliation with our organization has ended. - Access, use and release protected information only as allowed by the organization's policies, procedures and other standards governing privacy and confidentiality. - Make sure you understand all privacy expectations related to your job both organizational standards and privacy laws.
-Some privacy laws can be complex, so make sure that you understand how those rules apply to your work and ask your leader questions if you don't understand. - Don't look up or use patient, member or research information to make employment-related decisions.
+- Protect the privacy and privacy rights of members at all times, even after your (or their) affiliation with our organization has ended. - Access, use and release protected information only as allowed by the organization's policies, procedures and other standards governing privacy and confidentiality. - Make sure you understand all privacy expectations related to your work both organizational standards and privacy laws.
+Some privacy laws can be complex, so make sure that you understand how those rules apply to your work and ask your leader questions if you don't understand. - Don't look up or use member information for non-business reasons.